TUDelft-CITG/MORE-lecture-notes/book/LectureNotes_NS/IntroNS.md

 Here, we will explore two different approaches for addressing nonstationarity in the data.
 In both cases, we assume that the trend observed in the data can be modelled via a deterministic function. e.g., a linear trend over time or as a function of a physical covariate, for which an explicit mathematical formulation is available.

-In the first approach, we separate the deterministic and stochastic components and develop a statistical model only for the stochastic component.
-In the second approach, the deterministic component is incorporated directly into the statistical model.
+In the first approach, i.e., *detrending approach*, we separate the deterministic and stochastic components and develop a statistical model only for the stochastic component.
+In the second approach, i.e., *integrated approach*, the deterministic component is incorporated directly into the statistical model.
 We will apply the latter approach to extreme value analysis and review examples from the scientific literature.

 <div style="background-color:#2b2b2b; border-left: 4px solid #888; padding: 12px; border-radius: 8px; color:#ddd;">
   <strong>Why.</strong> Real-world processes such as rainfall, temperature, or traffic flow often exhibit trends, cycles, or external influences that violate the assumptions of independence and stationarity.